Sapphire Radeon R7 250X Vapor-X Review

 Suny Application Essay How To Start Good Benchmarking Practice

 Where possible, each benchmark was performed three times and the median result for each resolution/setting is shown in the tables that will follow.
 All applications had their latest patches applied and all hardware features the latest BIOS/Firmware.

-Phd Thesis In Finance Final Fantasy XIV: A Realm Reborn Performance
+Forgot My Homework Excuses Final Fantasy XIV: A Realm Reborn Performance

-How To Construct A Personal Statement Star Wars: The Old Republic Performance
+Essays On The News Star Wars: The Old Republic Performance

 Starting with the build quality and design of the R7 250X Vapor-X we have a card which creates a good first impression with the attractive heatsink shroud and blue PCB.
 We get decent quality Hynix memory on this value orientated card and Sapphire don’t cut any corners when it comes to performance and features, factory overclocking the product to maximise framerates and sticking with a good selection of outputs.

 In terms of performance we have a card which never went above 61°C when gaming and the difference between idle use and load is only 80w.
 We found there to be around 90MHz headroom on the core (125MHz memory) for manual overclocking using Sapphires own Trixx utility and in each of the games we tested we were able to play at 1920×1080 with high detail, and in some cases ultra/max.

 So that brings us to value where the 250X Vapor-X retails for around £89 which for a custom design card which has low power use, good temps and decent framerates at 1920×1080 seems a great deal.